jdrichardsappacad/AppAcademy-Online-Onboarding-Instruction-Guide/JrTA/README.md

 If there are recorded sessions of your Module's Lectures, this may also help you to get a feel for how your module's lecture is currently administered.

+### 3. Shadow A Jr. TA

+You will shadow one or more Jr. TA's for a few days or until the Module Instructor and you feel that you are ready to take questions alone.
+Remember the suggestions from the [Instructor's Guide][debugging] in terms of debugging.

+### Lecture

+During lecture you will be responsible for answering questions via the Online Question Slack Channel that coordinates with your module.

+### During Pair Programming

+You are responsible for answering student questions via the Progress Tracker Tool.

+After you have signed in to [Progress Tracker][progress-tracker], choose the `Questions` option in the Left Sidebar.
+A numbered diagram of squares will be shown to indicate the Zoom rooms where students are working.
+The numbers in the rooms will often but not always match the Zoom Breakout Room numbers.

 [instructor-guide]: https://docs.google.com/document/d/155tlfvARPjUxMY5ay9GZcr0soJ6R1RSdORh6tMIQbdQ/edit
 [modular-curriculum]: https://github.com/appacademy/Modular-Curriculum/tree/staging/content